Spring Equinox: Ostara or Not

 Hence the roots of Easter were tangled, and the story grows only more confusing with the Christian addition of the resurrection.
 What it all boils down to, is that virtually every culture throughout history has had traditions and rituals to celebrate the renewal and rebirth of spring.
 Many neopagans gather today at the mysterious Stonehenge to welcome spring's first sunrise, although there is no written record of what the ancient monument was built for.

 So perhaps it's ok to embrace a little mystery, and celebrate the arrival of spring in whichever way best suits you.
 The spring equinox is a great time for us to open our sleepy eyes, look around and get our bearings, before we thrust upward into the sun-soaked action of spring and summer.
-We would suggest a little reset with our SPRING equinox box, shipping March 15th.

 Resources